 My Story

-I feel obligated to address the elephant in the room: how I’ve been able to work with Gizmodo, MSNBC, and Bloomberg all before I turned 24.
+I feel obligated to address the elephant in the room: how I’ve been able to work with TechCrunch, Gizmodo, MSNBC, and Bloomberg all before I turned 25.

 My love of storytelling came from my work in coffeeshops, where I’ve worked since I was 14.
 I loved making coffee, and I took those jobs because I needed the money, but I especially loved the lives converging at my coffee counter.
 Baristas naturally assume the role of community therapist, and there I learned stories were all around me -- I just had to reach out and tell them.